unilaiva/unilaiva-songbook/README.md

 Printing
 --------

+The book is designed to be in **paper size A5**, preferably double-sided.
+It looks good as black and white, but color printing gets better results (while using the non-black colors sparingly).

 You can simply print the main document, `unilaiva-songbook.pdf`.
-It is of A5 size.
+A5 paper should be used (and selected in the printing software).
+Otherwise you will get big scaled up pages or pages with wide margins.

 If printing double sided, ensure that the pages face each other in such a way that odd pages are on the right side (recto) and even pages are on the left side (verso) of a spread.
+That way minimizes flipping pages within a song.
+Also, the margins, page number positions etc. are optimized for that order.

 Note that margins ought to be set to zero in the printing software and the printer drivers setup, if such options are available.
 On Linux and MacOS,